hcilab/wams/README.md

 This walkthrough is a friendly guide on how to use most WAMS features.
 For more details, see [code documentation](https://nick-baliesnyi.github.io/wams/).

-> **Note** The examples on this page use ES2015 (ES6) JavaScript syntax like `const` variables and object desctructuring.
+> **Note** The examples on this page use ES2015 (ES6) JavaScript syntax like `const` variables and object destructuring.
 If you are not familiar with ES2015 features, you can [read](https://webapplog.com/es6/) about them first.

 ### Set up your application